The

 be obtained by email to

-Since 2010, the Distributome project is funded in part by the National
+2010, the Distributome project is funded in part by the National

 Science Foundation (NSF) grants